rmattos/Pinata/README.md

 Piñata - In Progress
 ======

-Piñata is a lightweight .NET library for managing database state during unit testing
+Piñata is a simple and lightweight .NET library for managing database state during unit testing

 ###How to install via NugGet